hasali-coder/Building-Energy-Consumption-Model-Project/README.md

 ## Model Training

-We train a predictive model using the Random Forest Regressor to estimate energy consumption based on the provided features.
+I train a predictive model using the Random Forest Regressor to estimate energy consumption based on the provided features.
 The model's performance is evaluated using metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared (R2).

 ## Results

-Our trained model achieved the following results:
+The trained model achieved the following results:

 - Mean Absolute Error: 7.61
 - Mean Squared Error: 67.96